 People often define pain as inflammation.
 Pain is not inflammation but rather, a symptom of inflammation.
 Inflammation occurs when the body’s natural immune system is triggered to respond to an injury or what it perceives as a threat.
 This perceived threat could be a foreign object or a germ.
 Inflammation doesn't start only as you feel pain, it starts the moment the body detects a harmful irritant.
 The pain comes after.
 There are two different types of inflammation.
 They are chronic inflammation and acute inflammation.

 As scary as it sounds, acute inflammation can be a good thing.
-This is your body's protective response to surgery, irritation or an injury.
-This process draws blood flow the affected area which results in fluid buildup.
+This is your body's protective response to surgery, irritation, or an injury.
+This process draws blood flow to the affected area which results in fluid buildup.
 As the body's protective response increases, you experience the symptoms of acute inflammation which causes pain, swelling, heat, redness.
 Fear not!
 This is a sign that the immune system is functioning healthily.

 When thinking about inflammation and the issues that come with it, one might want to stay away from it altogether.
 However, small amounts of inflammation can prove to be beneficial for athletes as it stimulates positive training adaptation.
 Too much, however, can hinder your recovery and performance.
 The CB2 receptors are essential for controlling inflammation throughout the body.
 The CB2 receptors are found in immune tissue and when cannabinoids bind to this receptor, your body begins to produce less cytokine (cell messengers).
 If an athlete takes CBD after a hard workout, the CBD will bind to the CB2 receptor to help in the recovery process.